habibgheta/home_ease/README.md

 ## Disclaimer

-HomeEase is an independent educational project developed as part of industrial training.
+HomeEase is an independent educational project developed as part of Industrial Training (Internship) @NASTECH

 The project is not affiliated with, sponsored by, or endorsed by Urban Company.